 A public relations professional is in charge of creating and executing a PR strategy, helping a business or individual cultivate a positive reputation through various unpaid or earned channels and formats, including press, social media, and in-person engagements.
 They also help clients defend their reputations during crises that threaten their credibility.

-In order to understand this, you must first consider the two sides of PR: the positive storytelling side and the negative damage-controle side.
+In order to understand how all these PR facets work together, you must first consider the two sides of PR: the positive storytelling side and the negative damage-control side.

 Positive Public Relations